chenjun-li/EVENet/README.md

 The input of the pretrained EVENnet models must be **320x320x320** dMRI image with a voxel size of **1.25x1.25x1.25 \( mm^3 \)**.

 The `script_to_run.txt` file provides the example command lines to run EVENet.
-For example, to obtain the anatomical brain parcellation on a `FA` image of `Subject X`, run
+For example, to obtain the anatomical brain parcellation and subnetwork uncertainty estimation on a `FA` image of `Subject X`, run

 ```
 python3 /EVENetCNN/run_prediction.py \
 --sd /PATH/TO/SUBJECT_DATA/FA \